 Awesome Old-School Diners

 There’s a lot to be said for a tasty diner breakfast and a mug of house coffee.
 And Siskiyou has a number of old school diners that will amaze you.
-But two of our favorites are the Slice of Heaven Delicatessen in Dorris for its Philly Cheesesteak sandwich and yummy potato salad and J&D’s Diner in Yreka for its stuffed hash browns fill with cheese, sour cream and green onions.
+But one of our favorites is the Slice of Heaven Delicatessen in Dorris for its Philly Cheesesteak sandwich.

 Great Bang For Your Buck